 Disclaimer: This post contains affiliate links.
 If you buy an item through one of those affiliate links, Successible Life may get a small commission at no extra cost to you.
 This helps keep the blog running so we can continue to provide you with the best content.

-A small – or smaller – waist has long been seen as desirable, especially in women, as it creates that hourglass look that many consider so attractive.
+A smaller waist has long been seen as desirable, especially in women, as it creates that hourglass look that many consider so attractive.
 But there are better reasons to strive for a smaller waist; one, for example, is that holding onto too much fat around the waistline increases your risk for cardiovascular disease and other health complications.

 Fortunately, no one needs to resort to such lengths to get a smaller waist these days!
-Sensible diet and exercise are essential as are fitness and weight loss in general.
+A sensible diet and exercise are essential as are fitness and weight loss in general.

 The Spot Loss Myth

 Trying to get a smaller waist is a great idea for your health as much as for the way your jeans fit.
-But the fact is that you CAN’T target a specific area of the body to lose weight from, regardless of what you might have read.
+But the fact is that you CAN NOT target a specific area of the body to lose weight from, regardless of what you might have read.
 While muscle can be built in certain parts of the body, it’s unrealistic to target your fat loss.
 It can get confusing when exercise equipment manufacturers advertise their products to give you killer abs and not change anything about the rest of your body.
 Overall, eating healthy and exercising will help with general fat loss as well as giving you a smaller waist.

 When you lose body fat, you lose it from all over the body, including but not limited to where you’re hoping weight to come off.
 Keep in mind that wherever you tend to store it most will often be the last place it goes from, so getting a smaller waist is never going to be an overnight project.
-But with patience, dedication and the right diet and exercise routine, you’ll get there!
+But with patience, dedication, and the right diet and exercise routine, you can get there!

 Diet and a Smaller Waist